dhis2/data-visualizer-app/README.md

 #### Browser tests

 We use Cypress for our browser tests.
+Currently the tests can only run against the dhis2 server localhost:8080.
+There are plans to make this configurable.
 In order to run the tests, you need to define two environment variables:

 ```
 CYPRESS_DHIS2_USERNAME=myusername